polux/hgom/README.markdown

     cabal install -ftest
     hgom --test "-a n"

+where `n` is the number of generated random inputs for each test case.

 For other arguments to the `--test` option, try `hgom --test "--help"`.

 ### Code Coverage ###

 Code coverage can be tested as follows.